trifork/TriforkSwiftExtensions/README.md

 4. Commit with great messages.
 5. Push when you are done.
 6. Create a pull request.
-7. Wait for Travis CI results and fix the issues if there are any 👷🏻

 If you need more guidance, then [read this](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).